wp-plugins/listly/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Plugin to easily integrate List.ly lists / lictices to Posts and Pages.
+Plugin to easily integrate List.ly lists / lictices to Posts and Pages on Wordpress and beyond.

 == Description ==

 Plugin to easily integrate List.ly lists to Posts and Pages.
-It allows publishers to add/edit lists, add items to list and embed lists using shortcode.
+It allows publishers to add/edit lists, add items to lists and embed lists using customizable shortcodes.

 Listly lets you curate and crowdsource any list embedded in a blog post / page.

 Listly empowers your audience to contribute to the list content on your blog.
 People can also embed other people's lists on their blog.

-Use Listly to create useful resource lists (eg Top 10 Wordpress plugins) or Listicle type list (eg 10 Tricks Every Wordpress Develper Wish They Knew)
+Use Listly to create useful resource lists (eg Top 10 Wordpress plugins) or Listicle type list (eg 10 Tricks Every Wordpress Develper Wish They Knew).
+Listly is also great for creating playlists of videos, slide and audio.

-30% of blog posts are in the form of lists, listly just makes those post social and collaborative.
+30% of blog posts on the web are in the form of lists, listly just makes those posts social and collaborative.

 Here's a video to explain the value of embedding Listly lists on your Wordpress blog:

 [youtube http://www.youtube.com/watch?v=sAmOywUMpaA]

 Think of Listly as Slideshare for lists.
-Listly is an authoring platform for lists that can be seamless embedded in blog post across the web.
+Puts your lists on Listly them embed them on your blog.
+Listly is an authoring platform for lists that can be seamlessly embedded in blog posts across the web.

 == Installation ==